uvicwebdev/chirper-socialnetwork-workshop/README.md

 Chirper Workshop
 ===

-The repo for a workshop on building a twitter clone with MongoDB, Express, and ejs for templating.
+The repo for a workshop on building a twitter clone with Elasticsearch, Express, and ejs for templating.

 Things to download/install:
 - [nodejs/NPM](https://nodejs.org/en/)